 - Septic arthritis

-Generally, ankle pain is not a condition, but rather a symptom of an underlying problem.
 Knowing the cause of the ankle pain makes proper treatment possible.
 Some people do not report mild ankle injuries, and instead try to reduce symptoms such as swelling and redness on their own.
 But without proper diagnosis and treatment, the original injury may not heal properly, making the ankle more susceptible to future injuries.

 When to See Your Doctor

-- An exposed bone or tendon is visible
+- Exposed bone or tendon

 - Inability to walk or stand without pain